“A star performer admired by clients, opponents and the court alike.”

 Jenni Richards has an extensive public law and regulatory practice acting for individuals, public bodies and public interest groups in all areas affected by public law and regulation.
 She is recognised as “a star of the bar” and as being “as brilliant on her feet as she is on paper” (Chambers & Partners).
-She is a versatile advocate, appearing regularly in the High Court and Court of Appeal, and before a range of tribunals.
-Jenni recently acted for the successful claimants in the Supreme Court in the leading human rights case Rabone v Pennine Acute Hospitals Trust and she is representing Cheshire West and Chester Council in a forthcoming Supreme Court hearing on the meaning of deprivation of liberty in the health and social care context.
+She is a versatile advocate, appearing regularly in the High Court, Court of Appeal and Supreme Court, the Court of Protection and before a range of tribunals.
+She is currently representing the ambulance service in the Hillsborough Inquest.

 Jenni’s regulatory and disciplinary work covers a wide range of areas.
-She has a particular interest in financial services regulation and represented the Financial Services Authority in R (Canada Inc) v FSA EWHC 2766 (Admin) as well as in various enforcement proceedings in the Upper Tribunal.
+She has a particular interest in financial services regulation and has represented the Financial Services Authority in R (Canada Inc) v FSA EWHC 2766 (Admin) and R (T) v Secretary of State for the Home Department UKSC 35 as well as in various enforcement proceedings in the Upper Tribunal.
 She has appeared before CIPFA and has advised the ICAEW.
-Recent advisory work has included advising a regulator on policies and procedures in relation to obtaining and relying upon evidence from children and vulnerable adults, advising a regulator on a challenge to the compatibility of its decision-making procedures with Article 6 ECHR and advising a financial regulator on intervention in Supreme Court proceedings concerning the regulator’s entitlement to rely on information about spent convictions and cautions.
-Jenni has particular expertise in the regulation of health care professionals, the regulation of fertility services by the Human Fertilisation and Embryology Authority, the regulation of hospitals and care homes and the regulation of teachers.
-She acts for regulators and for individual professionals facing fitness to practise or disciplinary allegations. in proceedings before conduct/fitness to practise panels, in statutory appeals and in judicial review challenges.
-Recent/current work includes representing a leading psychoanalyst in disciplinary proceedings before a non-statutory body, representing a leading fertility practitioner in licensing proceedings before the Human Fertilisation and Embryology Authority and representing the Health and Care Professions Council in a judicial review of a decision not to refer a case to a conduct committee.
+Recent advisory work has included advising a regulator on intervention in a forthcoming Supreme Court case concerning sanctions for professional misconduct, advising a regulator on the lawfulness of its guidance to registrants and advising a regulator on policies and procedures in relation to obtaining and relying upon evidence from children and vulnerable adults.
+Jenni has particular expertise in the regulation of health care professionals by the GMC, HCPC and others, the regulation of fertility services by the Human Fertilisation and Embryology Authority, the regulation of hospitals and care homes and the regulation of teachers.
+She acts for regulators and for individual professionals facing fitness to practise or disciplinary allegation in proceedings before conduct/fitness to practise panels, in statutory appeals and in judicial review challenges.
+Recent work includes representing a leading psychoanalyst in disciplinary proceedings before a non-statutory body, representing fertility practitioners in licensing proceedings before the Human Fertilisation and Embryology Authority and representing the Health and Care Professions Council in a judicial review of a decision not to refer a case to a conduct committee.

 Jenni is an experienced mediator, who trained with CEDR.
 As counsel, she is frequently involved in dealing with matters through mediation and many of her cases are resolved successfully without the need for judicial determination.
 As a mediator she focuses upon judicial review disputes (of all kinds) and Court of Protection cases.
 She has acted as mediator in a range of cases involving disputes between individuals and public bodies, including disputes over the provision of services to individuals, as well as disputes between different public bodies as to their respective responsibilities.